Code-Institute-Submissions/jmarcosdias-tasty_JuneResub/README.md

 This is the website's landing page.

-For on-logged-in users, it presents an explanation of the site and invites the users to register.
+For non-logged-in users, it presents an explanation of the site and invites the users to register.

 For logged-in users, this page presents directly the recipe list.